|

 insignia, and visible tattoos are grave defilements of reverence; and for women in

-necklines are all grave defilements of reverence.
-Also, women should
+grave defilements of reverence.
+Also, before entering a church, women should

-the sanctuary); if you do arrive late, do not receive the Eucharist.
-When you enter the
+and if you do arrive late, do not receive the Eucharist.
+When you do receive the Eucharist,

 saying silently, “My Lord and my God.”